 Seafood Shanty

 Reading Eagle November 1993

 The West Lawn Seafood Shanty closed sometime in 1995.
-The original location in Mount Penn continued on for a few more years.
+The original location in Exeter continued on for a few more years.
 The last classified ad looking for potential employees ran in December of 1998.
 I’m not sure if there was a change of ownership or how it continued to operate, because the original owner of the chain lost possession of the restaurant after the Chapter 7 bankruptcy.
 The original owner, Joseph Gentile, actually ended up in some legal trouble in 1995 due to not paying almost $700,000 in state taxes.
 If you know who owned it or what its status was between ’93 and ’98 feel free to let us know in the comments.

+Seafood Shanty